List of The Legend of Vox Machina characters: Percival de Rolo

 Percival "Percy" Fredrickstein Von Musel Klossowski de Rolo III, Third Son of the House of Whitestone (voiced by Taliesin Jaffe) is a human gunslinger.
 Percival hails from the noble de Rolo family, rulers of Whitestone, until his family was massacred by the Briarwoods, a vampiric couple who usurped control of the city.
 Percy barely escaped with his life, but the trauma of his family's death left him vengeful and haunted.

 Driven by a desire for revenge, Percy uses his intellect to create firearms, becoming a skilled marksman and inventor, effectively inventing the first gun created in Exandria.
 His personal quest to reclaim Whitestone and destroy the Briarwoods becomes a major arc in the series.
 Along the way, Percy struggles with a dark force tied to his thirst for vengeance, manifesting in a demon called Orthax, who offers him power in exchange for his soul.

 As Percy confronts his past and seeks justice for his family, he must also grapple with the consequences of his actions and the darkness within himself.
-He is the paramour of Vex’ahlia.
+He is the husband of Vex’ahlia.